 Still Open All Hours is a sitcom set in a grocer's shop.
 It is a sequel to the series Open All Hours, written by original series writer Roy Clarke and featuring several of the permanent cast members of the original series

-OTT Platforms for Still Open All Hours are Sky Go, Now TV, and Virgin TV Go Apple iTunes, Google Play Movies, Sky Store, and Microsoft Store.
+OTT Platforms for Still Open All Hours are Sky Go, Now TV Apple TV, Google Play Movies, Sky Store, and Microsoft Store.

 Happy Valley is a dark, funny, multi-layered thriller revolving around the personal and professional life of Catherine, a dedicated, experienced, hard-working copper.
 She is also a bereaved mother who looks after her orphaned grandchild.